Kindred Spirits (painting): Composition

 Durand included the names of these kindred spirits within the landscape itself by carving in paint their names into the birch tree on the left side of the painting.

 By painting Cole and Bryant together in Kindred Spirits, Durand created a visual record of the relationship between the art and literary circles of the early nineteenth century, as well as their common beliefs toward the American landscape and Nature.
 Today, Kindred Spirits has come to symbolize both the Hudson River School and its era's culture.
 Conceived as a memory piece for Cole, Kindred Spirits may now be said to be a visual memory of the era in which it was created.

 The painting is part of the permanent collection at Crystal Bridges Museum of American Art in Bentonville, Arkansas.

 In popular culture

 In his 1998 book A Walk in the Woods: Rediscovering America on the Appalachian Trail, Bill Bryson describes his love for the painting and how he would love to jump into the scene depicted.

 Marianne Moore references the painting in her poem "The Camperdown Elm".

 The painting was included in the game Civilization V. Players have a chance to view it upon completing a Great Artist.

 The painting is mentioned in Brad Watson's short story "Kindred Spirits" in his collection, The Last of the Dog-Men.

+The painting is depicted in Sean Price Williams's movie The Sweet East using the Schüfftan process.